nolim1t/nolim1t.github.io/_posts/2018-06-06-hello-gitlab.md

 Anyway GitLab has a cool CI/CD feature which means you don't need travisCI at all and includes private repos in the price.

+A few other features I like:

+* Repository grouping
+* SSL for custom sites (guide to come soon, but you can see this [source for this site](https://gitlab.com/nolim1t/nolim1t-co))

 Will be doing a writeup later on using gitlabs CI/CD feature to push deployments to AWS S3 later.